zalando-stups/twintip-spring-web/README.md

   yaml: "classpath:api.yml"
 ```

-You are done.

-## Other options
+### CORS Support

 SchemaResource will send CORS Access-Control-* headers by default.
-You can disable this by setting twintip.cors property to false.
+You can disable this by setting `twintip.cors`
+property to false.

-Host, port, schemes and basePath inside of the API definition can be overridden by setting property twintip.baseUrl to full base URL of API.
+Host, port, schemes and base path inside of the API definition can be overridden by setting the `twintip.baseUrl`
+property to full base URL of API.

+## Getting Help

+If you have questions, concerns, bug reports, etc., please file an issue in this repository's [Issue Tracker](../../issues).

+## Getting Involved/Contributing

+To contribute, simply make a pull request and add a brief description (1-2 sentences) of your addition or change.
+For
+more details, check the [contribution guidelines](CONTRIBUTING.md).